Families of isogenous elliptic curves ordered by height: Acknowledgement

 \section{Acknowledgement}

 The author wishes to thank Jordan Ellenberg for many helpful suggestions.
-Also, The author wants to show her gratitude to Asvin G. and Ananth Shankar for the useful conversations, and Chunhui Liu for pointing out the reference \cite{PS22} to her which helps sharpen the bound.
+Also, The author wants to show her gratitude to Asvin G., Ananth Shankar and Xiaoheng (Jerry) Wang for the useful conversations and comments on the earlier version of the draft, and Chunhui Liu for pointing out the reference \cite{PS22} to her which helps sharpen the bound.
+We thank the referees for the valuable feedback and comments.